Why these Asian Chicken Wings are So Good!

 These Asian wings are juicy and tender, with crispy skin, and the sticky glaze is amazing.

-asian chicken wings on a countertop with green onion and sesame seeds
+a batch of sticky glazed asian chicken wings on a plate with sesame seeds and green onions.

 • Chicken wings: you’ll need close to 4 pounds of chicken wings to feed a small crowd.
 Use this guide to cut chicken wings yourself if you buy them whole and want the drumettes and wingettes separate.